MSc Thesis Supervision

 Research problem: This MSc thesis project will entail an investigation into which data collection purposes are perceived as being aligned with each other according to users, and why they might be aligned.
 The project will provide insights into how data reuse can be more responsible, an important research problem in the age of AI and data collection.

-Requirements: Experience with, or knowledge of, survey and/or user interview techniques, or be open to learning
+Requirements: Experience with, or knowledge of, survey and/or user interview techniques and data analysis, or be open to learning

-Additionally, experience with the user study pipeline (participant recruitment, forming interview/survey questions, and data analysis) is important for this project.
+Additionally, experience with the user study pipeline (participant recruitment, forming interview/survey questions, and data analysis) is an asset.